WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 #################

 The endeffector tool is the main object for simulating processes in the pybullet_industrial package.
-In robotic manufacturing, these processes can be grouped into three categories:
+In robotic manufacturing, these processes can be grouped into three main categories:

 - Adding Material (Such as welding, gluing, 3d printing, etc.)
 - Removing Material (Such as milling, drilling, cutting, etc.)